Types of Iron Supplements

 One way doctors treat iron deficiency and anemia is through oral iron supplements, intended to increase the levels of iron and hemoglobin in your body.
 But with so many options on the market, how do you know which type of iron supplement is best for you?

-- Ferrous fumarate has approximately 33% elemental iron
+- Ferrous fumarate has approximately 33% high purity iron

 Read the label closely.
-For example, 54 mg of carbonyl contains 54 mg of elemental iron, but 54 mg of ferrous sulfate contains only 10.8 mg of elemental iron.
+For example, 54 mg of carbonyl contains 54 mg of high purity iron, but 54 mg of ferrous sulfate contains only 10.8 mg of high purity iron.

 Look for Carbonyl iron